 node_modules folder.
 The

-package-lock.json is automatically generated and pins all dependencies of the librairies defined in package.json — the
+package-lock.json is automatically generated and pins all dependencies of the libraries defined in package.json — the

-node_modules contain your npm librairies.
+node_modules contain your npm libraries.
 You shouldn’t have to go into one of those.

 npm run start to start the local server.
 It is accessible on